Glossary term

 emissions

-A regulatory term referring to the release of greenhouse gases into the atmosphere from the production of goods.
+The release of greenhouse gases into the atmosphere from the production of goods in the CBAM production context.

 What does emissions mean?

 Emissions in CBAM are specifically the greenhouse gases released into the atmosphere from the production of goods, not a catch-all term for every climate metric in the supply chain.
-The definition is deliberately tight because CBAM is regulating production-linked embedded emissions, not general ESG storytelling.
+The boundary matters: CBAM is concerned with production-linked emissions for covered goods, not every environmental impact, corporate footprint metric, avoided-emissions claim, or supply-chain climate indicator.

 Official definitions by source